-To fulfill her responsibilities, the president of the Universidad Central del Caribe (UCC) has the assistance of qualified administrators consisting of a vice-president of finances and operations, a dean of academic affairs, a dean of admissions and student affairs, a dean of administration, and a dean of institutional development and strategic planning.
+To fulfill her responsibilities, the president of the Universidad Central del Caribe (UCC) has the assistance of qualified administrators consisting of a vice-president of finances and operations, an executive dean, a dean of academic affairs, a dean of administration and a dean of institutional development and strategic planning.
 To complete her cabinet, three faculty deans follow the day-to-day activities at the programmatic levels: a dean of the School of Medicine (SoM) (Medicine and Graduate Programs in Biomedical Sciences); a Dean of the School of Chiropractic (SoC) (Doctor of Chiropractic Program), and a dean of health science and technologies (Substance Abuse, Medical Images and its modalities).